ronaldoussoren/pyobjc/docs/tutorials/firstapp.rst

-Now the application bundle located at ``dist/CurrencyConverter.app`` is a fully standalone application that should run on any computer running the same major version of Mac OS X or later.
-This means that applications built on Mac OS X 10.2 are compatible with Mac OS X 10.3, but NOT vice versa.
+Now the application bundle located at ``dist/CurrencyConverter.app`` is a fully standalone application that should run on any computer running the same major version of macOS or later.
+This means that applications built on macOS 10.2 are compatible with macOS 10.3, but NOT vice versa.
 If you are not using an Apple-supplied version of Python, a subset of your Python installation will be included in this application.